So, you think you’re ready to invest in a new website? That’s exciting!

 - Paid Advertisement (PPC)

-Paid ads, most commonly in the form of Pay-Per-Click (or “PPC”) are the quickest way to start driving traffic to your website— but it’s not cheap!
+Paid ads, most commonly in the form of Pay-Per-Click adverts (or “PPC”) are the quickest way to start driving traffic to your website— but it’s not cheap!
 You can pay to come up in search results, or be shown in advertisements online that will drive traffic to your website.
 These campaigns need to be developed and monitored by a professional to be effective.
+Unlike SEO, PPC can get you instant results, when implemented correctly— but costs can escalate depending on what you’re bidding on.

 - Traditional Advertising